hohkfuyuhi/hohkfuyuhi.github.io/README.md

       - removed 2D and 3D gallery - i have no wish to do 2D and 3D work after graduation
       - navbar now only has the "Home", "Skills", and "Contact" links, as well as the language changer buttons
       - navbar links (except the language changer buttons) now have a hover animation
-      - all content except landing page content is hidden by default via css
+      - all content except main page content is hidden by default via css
       - when a navbar link is clicked, jQuery will hide all irrelevant content, and display the relevant content
   2. removed all parallax effects
-  3. added a landing page animation with JavaScript and GSAP
+  3. added an intro animation with JavaScript and GSAP
 - *quality of life:*
   1. optimised the neon letters to resize dynamically based on viewport width
   2. optimised logo to resize dynamically based on viewport width
 - *issues to be addressed:*
-  1. landing page does not align properly on mobile devies
+  1. content does not align properly on mobile devies
   2. fonts are loading too slowly
 _____
 **VER 0.6.0 | (WIP)**